• Reading time:2 mins read

 The Very Hungry Caterpillar, so small,

-Apples on Monday, pears on Tuesday,
+An apple on Monday, a pear on Tuesday,

-Wednesday arrived, and oh, what a feast,
+Plums and strawberries — oh, what a beast!

-But the little caterpillar couldn't be contained,
+But the little caterpillar wanted more,

-On Thursday, a picnic of treats,
+On Thursday, he found a picnic spread:

-Chocolate, ice cream, a sugary delight,
+Chocolate, ice cream, cookies, too —

 But as the weekend drew near,

-The little caterpillar felt something unclear.
+The caterpillar felt something queer.

-A change was coming, a magical surprise,
+A change was coming, a sweet surprise,

-A transformation, right before our eyes.
+A transformation before our eyes.

-He spun a cocoon, snug and tight,
+He spun a cocoon, safe and tight,

-A story of change, of growth, so grand,
+A story of change, of growth so grand,

-A tale to cherish, forever in the land.
+A tale to cherish across the land.